Generic Name: tenofovir alafenamide fumarate + emtricitabine

-In October 2019, Descovy was also approved for use as pre-exposure prophylaxis (PrEP) to reduce the risk of acquiring HIV through sex, with the exception of receptive vaginal sex.
+In October 2019, Descovy was also approved for use as pre-exposure prophylaxis (PrEP) to reduce the risk of acquiring HIV through sex, with the exception of receptive vaginal or frontal sex.
 A Phase III study of men and transgender women showed that it works as well as Truvada (tenofovir disoproxil fumarate + emtricitabine) for HIV prevention.
-There has not been a trial of Descovy PrEP in cisgender (non-trans) women.
+There has not been a trial of Descovy PrEP for cisgender (non-trans) women.

 Adult Dose: One tablet once a day.
 Each tablet contains 200mg emtricitabine + 25mg tenofovir alafenamide fumarate (TAF).